 The deadlines and expanding obligations for regulations such as GDPR and PCI loom large and the penalties for failure cannot be ignored.
 While operational risks and controls are always at the center of every compliance & risk management program, development risks and obligations cannot be ignored.

-Focusing primarily on GDPR and the 2017 PCI Mobile Payment Acceptance Security Guidelines for Developers, this webinar calls out specific development and DevOps requirements and their implications on your application development practices (as well as your suppliers’).
+Focusing primarily on GDPR and the 2017 PCI Mobile Payment Acceptance Security Guidelines for Developers, this webcast calls out specific development and DevOps requirements and their implications on your application development practices (as well as your suppliers’).
 Attendees will leave with concrete recommendations and resources to better align development and DevOps practices with effective data security and governance, risk and compliance management.
-Length = 1 hour

 App Dev and the Law: GDPR, DTSA, and XY&Z